-In this course, students will gain the specialized terminology and important concepts related to marketing in the business environment.
-Domestic and international environments that impact marketing are included, with particular emphasis on the marketing environment, segmentation, positioning and targeting.
+In this course, students will examine essential concepts and specialized terminology related to marketing within business environments.
+A range of domestic and international environments that impact marketing will be examined, with particular emphasis and applications placed on marketing environments, segmentation, positioning and targeting.